dotnet/diagnostics/documentation/installing-sos-instructions.md

 Installing SOS on Linux and MacOS
 =================================

 The first step is to install the dotnet-sos CLI global tool.
-This requires at least the 2.1 or greater .NET Core SDK to be installed.
+Installing the `dotnet-sos` requires at least the 2.1 or greater .NET Core SDK to be installed.
 If you see the error message `Tool 'dotnet-sos' is already installed`, you will need to uninstall the global tool (see below).

     $ dotnet tool install -g dotnet-sos
     You can invoke the tool using the following command: dotnet-sos